 ;

-Singe-AMP Primary Index access is possible via the Column LeftId, but not for the Column RightId.
-A query with a WHERE condition on column RightId triggers a full table scan:
+Singe-AMP Primary Index can be accessed through Column LeftId, not Column RightId.
+A query with a WHERE condition on Column RightId will prompt a complete table scan.

 SELECT * FROM DWHPRO.TheRelationshipTable WHERE RightId = 1000;